nebelgrau77/dockerized_notebook/README.md

 * Run the command `docker-compose up` (`docker compose up` on Windows)
 * Click one of the URLs printed to the terminal.
 This will open a Jupyter notebook session in your browser.

-There is a simple demo notebook `iris_dataset.ipynb` with some basic dataset exploration and visualization.
+There are some simple demo notebooks included:
+* `iris_dataset.ipynb` with some basic dataset exploration and visualization
+* `pandas-demo.ipynb` with a basic pandas Dataframe creation and aggregation

 #### Linux console